mhretab/ember-cli-image-cropper/README.md

 zoomout: null,
 ```

-PS.
-This is a fresh project so feel free to report issues, discussion and PRs
+NOTE: This is a fresh project so feel free to report issues, discussion and PRs